-In late 2002, two of our executive officers resigned or were placed on administrative leave from their positions.
+In late 2002, one of our executive officers resigned and another was placed on administrative leave from their positions.
 Our board of directors determined that their employment was terminated for cause.
 In June 2003, we filed a demand for arbitration with the American Arbitration Association asserting claims against them arising out of their previous employment and seeking to avoid payment of compensation not yet paid to them under various plans and agreements.
 They filed counterclaims against us alleging substantial damages related to the termination of their employment.
-As of June 30, 2010, we had accrued liabilities of \$78.8 million for compensation not yet paid to them and \$7.0 million for legal fees and expenses they have incurred.
+As of September 30, 2010, we had accrued liabilities of \$79.8 million for compensation not yet paid to them and \$6.9 million for legal fees and expenses they have incurred.
 As of December 31, 2009, we had accrued liabilities of \$77.6 million for compensation not yet paid to them and \$6.8 million for legal fees and expenses they have incurred.
-The arbitration has been stayed pending final resolution of criminal charges filed by the United States Attorney's Office against them in U.S. District Court in the District of Kansas.
+The arbitration was stayed in August 2004 pending final resolution of criminal charges filed by the United States Attorney's Office against them in U.S. District Court in the District of Kansas.
+In August 2010, these criminal charges were dismissed and subsequently the stay of the arbitration was lifted.
 We intend to vigorously defend against the counterclaims they filed in the arbitration.
-We are unable to predict the ultimate impact of this matter on our consolidated financial statements.
+The arbitration proceedings are confidential pursuant to the terms of the employment agreements with the officers.
+We are unable to predict the timing and ultimate impact of this matter on our consolidated financial statements.